Patient education: Infectious mononucleosis (mono) in adults and adolescents (Beyond the Basics)

 Patient education: Cytomegalovirus (The Basics)

-Patient information: When to worry about a fever (The Basics)
+Patient information: When to worry about a fever in adults (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.